wate-labs/wate/README.md

 ##### Case requests

 Requests as descibe above are the building block of suite cases.
 Used in the context of a case requests have some additional functionality.
+All case requests are run sequentially.

 > Case requests can also have a `delayed` property set which delays execution
 > in seconds.
-These requests are ran at the end of the suite.
+These requests are queued and executed at the end of the suite.
+> The captures defined are evaluated at runtime.

 ###### Params